 d T20 shall be assigned to substances with an LC50 less than or equal to 1000 ml/m3 and saturated vapour concentration greater than or equal to 10 LC50.
 T22 shall be assigned to substances with an LC50 less than or equal to 200 ml/m3 and a saturated vapour concentration greater than or equal to 500 LC50.

-Section 3: Guidelines for assigning portable tank special provisions (TP) to individual substances
+C.3 Guidelines for assigning portable tank special provisions (TP) to individual substances

 14. Portable tank special provisions are assigned to specific dangerous goods in Column 11 of the Dangerous Goods List in Chapter 3.2.
 They indicate provisions which are in addition or in lieu of those provided by the portable tank instructions or the requirements in Chapter 6.7.